 Embrace the blue and white.

 For brides and grooms who grew up surrounded by all things Greek, covering things in blue and white — the colors of the flag of Greece — may have been a bit ubiquitous.
 Greek weddings these days can show some subtle national pride by deploying shades of blue in their wedding color palette, like Annette and Jamie’s countryside wedding in Crete.
 Each of Annette’s four bridesmaids wore flowy, matching bridesmaid dresses in varying shades of blue.
-If blue won’t do for your bride tribe or groomsmen, add a bit of blue ribbon to your bouquets or table flowers.
+If blue won’t do for your bridesmaids or groomsmen, add a bit of blue ribbon to your bouquets or table flowers.

 Find an olive grove for a taste of Greece.